JianZcar/imdb_cse/README.md

 # IMDB CSE

 ## Description
 IMDB CSE is a web application built with Flask that provides various functionalities for managing and retrieving information related to movies, users, and reviews.
-The application uses a MySQL database to store data and implements JWT-based authentication.
+The application uses a MySQL database for data storage and JWT for authentication.

 ## Features
 - User Authentication: Signup, Signin, Signout
-- JWT Token Management: Create and retrieve API tokens
+- JWT Token Management: Create, retrieve and delete API tokens
 - Movie Management: Add, update, delete, and retrieve movies
 - Review Management: Add, update, delete, and retrieve reviews
 - Actor Management: Add, update, delete, and retrieve actors